covering the Trump White House for The Wall Street Journal

 "...the face of political journalism on local TV news in Denver." - Huffington Post

 Slightly obsessive by nature.
-My primary fixations are: the New Orleans Saints, saving the penguins and sandwiches.
+My primary fixations are: sports—Go Saints, Cubs, Angels and Warriors (don't ask)—reading books and saving the penguins.

 "Ask about his extracurricular interests and he notes he enjoys a good sandwich (since working at an Italian market slicing prosciutto years ago)."